 - Significantly more nutritious and sustainable than most almond, nut and oat milks on the market

-- Available in chilled and shelf-stable formats; six flavors plus our breakthrough Barista Blend!
+- Available in shelf-stable, recyclable Tetra Pak packaging; six flavors plus our breakthrough Barista Blend!

 Sesamemilk is comparable to dairy milk on key nutrients